eserdk/self-hosted-standard-notes/README.md

 ### MariaDB-Backup

-You'd need to adjust how often you need to want backups using the `BACKUP_CRON_JOB` variable.
+You'd need to adjust how often you want to create backups using the `BACKUP_CRON_JOB` variable.

 ### Notes-Auth